PMY9527/MPC-Controller-for-Unitree-A1/README.md

 2. Climbing stairs at 5 cm height and 20 cm length with a high chance of success.
 3. Top speed ~ 1.7 m/s

-# Single Rigid Body Dynamics Equations
+# Dynamics & Controller design

 ### Translational Motion